hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/399_guru_avatara.md

 *Q*. — Who is a Sad-guru?

-*A*. — A Sad-guru is one on whom the spiritual power has descended by Guru-paramparâ, or an unbroken chain of discipleship.
+*A*. — A Sad-guru is one on whom the spiritual power has descended by Guru-paramparā, or an unbroken chain of discipleship.

 To play the role of a spiritual teacher is a very difficult thing.
 One has to take on oneself the sins of others.
 There is every chance of a